Our portable Dino dredge rental systems work great for small hydraulic dredging jobs such as:

 A. The custom trailer will carry 800 feet of pipe plus the pipe components of the floating discharge on the pipe rack.

-7. WHAT IS THE BEST WAY TO GET THE DINO SIX INTO THE WATER?
+7. WHAT IS THE BEST WAY TO GET THE DREDGE INTO THE WATER?

-A: The Dino Six can be launched from the trailer on a boat ramp or sloped ground.
-Also, it is equipped with lifting eyes welded onto the pontoons for crane or boom truck needs.
+A: The dredge can be launched from the trailer on a boat ramp or sloped ground.
+Also, it is equipped with lifting eyes welded onto the pontoons for a crane or boom truck needs.

 8. DOES IT HAVE BOOSTER PUMP COMPATIBILITY?

-A: One of the three limitations inherent in the use of the Dino Six can be overcome by the use of a properly sized booster pump.
-Limitations of Pumping distances and extreme elevation changes can be negated with the additional capabilities of a booster pump in the discharge line.
+A: One of the three limitations inherent in the use of the dredge can be overcome by the use of a properly sized booster pump.
+Limitations of pumping distances and extreme elevation changes can be negated with the additional capabilities of a booster pump in the discharge line.

 9. HOW CAN I TELL WHAT TYPE OF MATERIAL I AM PUMPING?